 On Saturday Jimmy and I will be at the Jantzen Beach Supercenter Show near Portland.
 Note that this show is Saturday October 11th only.
 Normally this is a two day show, but this month it is Saturday only.

 From Friday, October 24th – Sunday, October 26th, Jimmy and I will be heading up to Vancouver for the Vancouver Sports Collectibles Show.
 This is “Western Canada’s Largest Show”.

-Beet the holiday rush and avoid shipping fees by drop of any cards you would like to sell.
+Avoid shipping fees and drop of any cards you would like to have added to the site.
 We look forward to meeting you.